sigscale/ocs/README.md

 client authentication of a server, as well as secure ciphersuite negotiation and key exchange.
-The secure connection may then be used to allow the server to authenticate the client using existing, widely deployed methods such as PAP used in OCS.
+The secure connection may then be used to allow the server to authenticate the client using existing, widely deployed methods such as PAP which is used in OCS.

 ### [IPDR](https://www.tmforum.org/ipdr)
 The Internet Protocol (IP) Detail Record (IPDR) is an industry standard